-- Review the ODS “Tips & Advice” document for general advice on applying for a distinguished award.
+- Review the ODS “Tips & Advice” document for advice on applying for a distinguished award

-Applicants may apply for multiple scholarship awards simultaneously, including the Rhodes, Marshall and Mitchell Scholarships.
+Applicants may apply for multiple scholarship awards simultaneously, including the Rhodes, Marshall, and Mitchell Scholarships.
 However, pay careful attention to differences in guidelines for personal statements.
-Please note that it is not necessary to provide duplicate copies of transcripts and photographs during the endorsement stage.